El Prat de Llobregat: Climate

+El Prat de Llobregat has a typical Csa Mediterranean climate.

 Economy

 At El Prat De Llobregat stands the Gearbox del Prat plant, fully owned by the Spanish car maker SEAT, which is one of the five production sites in the world manufacturing transmission parts and gearboxes for the Volkswagen Group.

-Also Vueling Airlines has its head office in the Parque de Negocios Mas Blau II in El Prat de Llobregat.
+Also Vueling Airlines formerly had its head office in the Parque de Negocios Mas Blau II in El Prat de Llobregat.
 Before its dissolution, Clickair had its head office in El Prat de Llobregat.